 Once cooled, place in freezer to chill.

-Add creme de menthe and creme de cacao, and mix well.
+3 Mix in the liquors and whipped cream: Add creme de menthe and creme de cacao to the cooled marshmallow mixture, and mix well.
 Add a drop or two of green food dye if desired.
-Fold in whipped cream.

 3 Pour into chilled pie shell.
-Freeze for 3 or 4 hours.
+Freeze for at least 3 hours or overnight.

 Serve with a dollop of whipped cream and sprinkle with chocolate shavings, if desired.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Grasshopper Pie on Simply Recipes.
 Thank you!Print